cpe200-158-sec1/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer:Because if we don't use else function when we reduce number until last number,We'll get point 0 in every function.
+Answer:Because if we don't use if-else function when we reduce number until last number is 0,We'll get Unlimit point 0 in every function.

 # Resources